HomeroCarvalho/PrrojectOrquidea2023/README.md

 New types of Data Wrappers can be created by implementing the [WrapperData] abstract class. the code works from method calls..

+Go to action:
+To run an orquidea program via the project terminal, go to the ProgramasTestes folder, and run the terminal:
+./terminalOrquidea.exe HelloWorld.txt
+this terminal line will run the HelloWorld program.

+There is no output in the console for other programs, except the programLeNome.txt, which asks for a name to be typed, and returns a sentence composing the name.

+terminalOrquidea.exe is in 1st place. branch, after main, where There is also the test programs folder.